carstenSpraener/cgV19/doc/GettingStarted.md

 Now you can use the generated Person-Class inside your code.

 # Some notices for real projects

+This is a very very tiny usage of a model driven development stragegie and it is definitivle not worth the overhead.
+But in real projects when the complexity is growing you will benefit from the leel of abstraction that MDD can reach.

+## Defining OOM-Files
+The creation of the oom-File by hand is also not very handy.
+If your IDE supports groovy-script you will have some kind of syntax highlighting.

+But i prefere the use of a UML-Modeling tool like MagicDraw and install the MDPlugin there.
+That will give you the power of describing your model in UML.
+And that model will (no MUST) be synchron with your code.
+On the long run this will give you a high quality and trustable documentation.

+## What to model and what not to model

+Well... that's a good question and a kind of taste.
+I feel nothing bad in reading an __if__ statement.
+But 20 if statements cand be hard to understand.
+If you have such complex situations it's maybe better to define a activity diagram and abstract to sub activities.

+Also the model is and abstraction and that is an absolut MUST!
+It does not make sense to model all decisions and let the code be 100% generated.
+That will lead to a model that is hard tu understand and not debugable.

+To find the right way is a question of experience.

+## The Generatror Gap Pattern

+With cgV19 you could definitfle write Cartridges that mix hand writte (manifested) code and generated Code in one file.
+But i prefere a strict seperation of files that are generated and files taht are manifested.

+That can easily be achieved with the use of the __Generator Gap Pattern__.
+This means you devide a class into two classes.
+An abstract 100% generated _*Base_ Class and a manifested _*Impl_ class that extends the base class.
+In that way you can put the Base-classes into the java-gen directory and generate the templates for the *Impl-Classes into the java directory.

+But what could the generator do to not override classes that are in the java directory and you enhancced them by hand?

 ## Protecting from regeneration
 Sometimes your generated code is just a template, that the developer